-Make this next time you have a cookout and I PROMISE people will ask for your recipe.
-It’s up to you whether you give them the recipe or swear that your great grandma Mabel made you SWEAR to never share it with anyone.
+Make this the next time you have a cookout, and I PROMISE people will ask for your recipe.
+It’s up to you whether you give them the recipe or swear that your great-grandma Mabel made you SWEAR to never share it with anyone.

 This recipe has been the #1 on my blog for YEARS even with the no good, really bad pictures.
 I am republishing it with nice new photos.
 I believe a southern peach cobbler as good as this one deserves photos to match.
 I hope you enjoy them.